UmakanthOS/Manual_Migration/option1.md

     - **Virtual network:** An Azure Virtual Network is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 When you create a VNet, your services and VMs within your VNet can communicate directly and securely with each other in the cloud.
 More information on Virtual Network [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
     - **Network Security Group:** A network security group (NSG) is a networking filter (firewall) containing a list of security rules allowing or denying network traffic to resources connected to Azure VNets.
 For more information [click here](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).
-    -   **Network Interface:** A network interface enables an Azure Virtual Machine to communicate with internet, Azure and onpremise resources.[click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-netwAork-interface)
+    -   **Network Interface:** A network interface enables an Azure Virtual Machine to communicate with internet, Azure and on-premises resources.[click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-netwAork-interface)
     - **Subnet:** A subnet or subnetwork is a smaller network inside a large network.
 By default, an IP in a subnet can communicate with any other IP inside the VNET.
 More information on Subnet [click here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet).
     - **Public IP:** Public IP addresses are used to communicate Azure resources to the Internet.
 The address is dedicated to the Azure resource.
 More information on Public IP [click here](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses#:~:text=Public%20IP%20addresses%20enable%20Azure,IP%20assigned%20can%20communicate%20outbound).
     - **Load Balancer:** It is an efficient distribution of network or application traffic across multiple servers in a server farm.
 Ensures high availability and reliability by sending requests only to servers that are online.
 More information on Load balancer  [click here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-load-balancer#:~:text=An%20Azure%20load%20balancer%20is,traffic%20to%20an%20operational%20VM).